Just Good Friends: Plot

-The 1984 90-minute Christmas special is a prequel to the series showing how Penny and Vince first met, loved and how Penny was jilted and married Graham.
+The 1984 90-minute Christmas special is a prequel to the series, showing how Penny and Vince first met and fell in love, and how Penny was jilted by Vince and married Graham.
 The last episode of the second series was intended to be the final episode, with Penny leaving for a job in Paris.

-The cast reunited in 1986 for a final seven episodes, in which Penny and Vince meet up in Paris two years after they split up.
+The cast reunited in 1986 for a further seven episodes, in which Penny and Vince meet up in Paris two years after they had split up.
 Penny is now divorced and Vince is married; the couple renew their relationship and Vince, now a successful businessman, gives up everything for a quick divorce to pay off his wife Gina so he can be with Penny.
 In the final episode, Vince is still recovering from his painful divorce when his father pays a visit.
 Vince is told that unless he calls the wedding off, a lucrative wine export contract cannot be signed: Gina's way of blackmailing the Pinners by hitting where it hurts.
 Similarly, Penny is told that unless she calls the wedding off, her father's new job may not happen and at work, she is offered a permanent basing in Paris, all because Gina Marshall (Vince's ex) is too important a client to turn down.
-Eventually, she accepts the new posting but uses it to her advantage by returning to Paris and marrying Vince at the town hall.
+Eventually, Penny accepts the new posting but uses it to her advantage by returning to Paris and marrying Vince at the town hall.